Make-School-Courses/INT-1.1-AND-INT-2.1-Fall-Intensive/README.md

 Through this requirement, we hope to encourage you to think about projects with an iterative, modular mindset.
 Doing so will allow you to break projects down into smaller milestones that come together to make your fully-realized solution.

-## Evaluation
+## Evaluation (Product and Pitch)
 To pass this course you must meet the following requirements:

+Juniors
 - Attend all class sessions
-- Meet the project requirements using the [SPD Intensive Product Rubric](https://docs.google.com/document/d/1pdtRdgVISE07fFc8oBi5hCnLkwBQDFG5_3f79aDV1WU/preview)
- - Juniors must score at least a 3, Seniors must score at least a 4.
+- Meet the project requirements using the [SPD Intensive Product Rubric](https://docs.google.com/document/d/1pdtRdgVISE07fFc8oBi5hCnLkwBQDFG5_3f79aDV1WU/preview).
+Juniors must score at least a 3 to pass.
-- Present your project using the [Pitch Rubric](https://docs.google.com/document/d/1pdtRdgVISE07fFc8oBi5hCnLkwBQDFG5_3f79aDV1WU/preview)
+- Present your project using the [Pitch Rubric](https://docs.google.com/document/d/1pdtRdgVISE07fFc8oBi5hCnLkwBQDFG5_3f79aDV1WU/preview) during the Friday pitch session.

- - Juniors must score at least a 3, Seniors must score at least a 4.
+Seniors
+- Exact details coming soon: work on Industry Collaboration project, or other projects like past intensives (team or solo, new or old).
+You will also pitch your project.

 ## Attendance
 Just like any job, attendance at Make School is required and a key component of your success.
 Attendance is being onsite from 9:30 to 5:30 each day, attending all scheduled sessions including classes, huddles, coaching and school meetings, and working in the study labs when not in a scheduled session.
 Working onsite allows you to learn with your peers, have access to support from TAs, instructors and others, and is vital to your learning.

-Attendance requirements for scheduled sessions are:
-- No more than two no call no shows per term in any scheduled session.
-- No more than four excused absences per term in any scheduled session.

-Failure to meet these requirements will result in a PIP (Participation Improvement Plan).
-Failure to improve after the PIP is cause for not being allowed to continue at Make School.

 ## Make School Course Policies